armbrustlab/trophic-mode-ml/README.md

 - training_evaluation:
   - Script to perform cross-validation on resulting models.
 - model
-  - CLI to make predictions using either XGboost or Random Forest.
+  - CLI to make predictions using either XGBoost or Random Forest.

 ## Dependencies
 - Pandas